Conservation of Natural Environment

 Basic Concept

 Properly ascertaining the impact its business activities have on natural ecosystems, the Group regards it as important to work on the conservation of the natural environment by giving appropriate consideration and taking appropriate measures.
 Following this way of thinking, we will allocate part of earnings to tree planting activities while striving to conserve water resources and biodiversity through forest conservation.
-Owing to their common feature of reducing environmental impact by digitizing analog information, the main services provided by the Group will contribute to the conservation of the natural environment by promoting DX through business activities and supporting paperless business operations.
+Our primary solutions efficiently convert analog information, primarily paper-based media in business workflows, into data and promote its utilization.
+This contributes to the progress of DX for user companies.
+Our solutions include features that enable the modernization of business practices and establishment of new operational workflows by using digital information from the start and without the need for paper media.
+Therefore, we believe increased adoption of our solutions̶ in other words, our business activities themselves̶ will help reduce environmental impact and,consequently, conserve the natural environment.

 Major Initiatives